 The State is obligated by statute to make contributions to the PERF Hybrid Plan or My Choice.
 Any political subdivision that elects to participate in the PERF Hybrid Plan is obligated by statute to make contributions to the Plan.
 The required contributions are determined by the INPRS Board of Trustees based on actuarial investigation and valuation in accordance with IC 5-10.2-2-11.
 The funding policy provides for periodic employer contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are sufficient to fund the pension benefits when they become due.
 As PERF is a cost-sharing plan, all risks and costs, including benefit costs, are shared proportionately by the participating employers.
-During the fiscal year ended June 30, 2017, all participating employers were required to contribute 11.2 percent of covered payroll for members employed by the State and Political Subdivisions.
+During the fiscal year ended June 30, 2018, all participating employers were required to contribute 11.2% of covered payroll for members employed by the State and Political Subdivisions.

-For My Choice, the State was also required to contribute 11.2 percent of covered payroll.
-In accordance with IC 5-10.3-12-24, the amount credited from the employer's contribution rate to the member's account shall not be less than three percent and not be greater than the normal cost of the fund which was 2.2 percent for the State for the fiscal year ended June 30, 2017 and any amount not credited to the member's account shall be applied to the pooled assets of PERF Hybrid Plan.
-The political subdivisions were required to contribute a supplemental cost of 5.4 percent of covered payroll as of July 1, 2016, which increased to 7.2 percent as of January 1, 2017.
-In addition, for political subdivisions, the amount credited to the member's account for the normal cost ranged up to 5.8 percent as of July 1, 2016, and up to four percent as of January 1, 2017.
+For My Choice, the State was also required to contribute 11.2% of covered payroll.
+In accordance with IC 5-10.3-12-24, the amount credited from the employer's contribution rate to the member's account shall not be less than 3% and not be greater than the normal cost of the fund which was 2.2% for the State for the fiscal year ended June 30, 2017 and any amount not credited to the member's account shall be applied to the pooled assets of PERF Hybrid Plan.
+The political subdivisions were required to contribute a supplemental cost of 7.2% of covered payroll as of July 1, 2017, which decreased to 7.1% as of January 1, 2018.
+In addition, for political subdivisions, the amount credited to the member's account for the normal cost ranged up to 4% as of January 1, 2018.

-The PERF Hybrid Plan and My Choice members contribute three percent of covered payroll to their annuity savings account, which is not used to fund the defined benefit pension for PERF Hybrid Plan.
+The PERF Hybrid Plan and My Choice members contribute 3% of covered payroll to their annuity savings account, which is not used to fund the defined benefit pension for PERF Hybrid Plan.
 For the PERF Hybrid Plan, the employer may elect to make the contributions on behalf of the member.
 The State pays the member's contributions on behalf of the member employed by the State that participate in My Choice.
 Political subdivisions may choose to pay part or all of the member's contributions on behalf of the member for My Choice.
-In addition, members of PERF Hybrid and My Choice may elect to make additional voluntary contributions, under certain criteria, of up to 10 percent of their compensation into their annuity savings accounts.
-Political subdivisions that participate in My Choice may elect to match voluntary contributions at a rate of 50 percent.
+In addition, members of PERF Hybrid and My Choice may elect to make additional voluntary contributions, under certain criteria, of up to 10% of their compensation into their annuity savings accounts.
+Political subdivisions that participate in My Choice may elect to match voluntary contributions at a rate of 50%.